Current RML Fellow Robert Anen works on the film collection at Old Westbury Gardens in Old Westbury, NY.

 Selection of Historical Organizations

-The RML team is looking to work with organizations that manage audiovisual collections of their own, or work with smaller organizations or individuals in need of assistance with their own audiovisual collections.
+The RML project is looking to work with organizations that manage audiovisual collections of their own, or work with smaller organizations or individuals in need of assistance with their own audiovisual collections.
 This includes, but is not limited to: archives, museums, historical societies, television stations, and media producers.
 We are also interested in connecting with individuals with media who may not be associated with a specific organization.

 Regional Media Legacies Team